xcrong/fsapi-template/README.md

 Please edit with `crontab -e` and add the task you see.

 ## 7. Others
-Before `git push`, it is best to run `rye lint && rye format` to improve and format any non-compliant parts of the code.
+Before `git push`, it is best to run `rye lint && rye fmt` to improve and format any non-compliant parts of the code.

 # License
 [DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE](./LICENSE)